Sudhvina-AS/-Visual-Studio-2019--Database-Management-System-Project-c--and-mysql/README.md

 **Front End is developed by the C# , Adobe and Backend is developed by SQL Server Express**

 Project is officially licensed, you can read licensed terms and condition before proceding to next step
-> This project is one of the amazing adventure for me **(Yeshwanth.P)** and my partner **Sudhvina,** having such an tough break through and making much more enjoyable graphical user interface made our project to go to whole new level.
+> This project is one of the amazing creative project for me **(Sudhvina A S)** and my partner **Yeshwanth P,** having such an tough break through and making much more enjoyable graphical user interface made our project to go to whole new level.
 > Our Project credit also goes to **Mr. Chetan K.R (B.E,M.Tech,Ph.D) and Mr S. Sathyanarayana(B.E,M.Tech)**
 > We used Visual Studio 2019 for building this Application and Project.
 > We collected this ideas from many number of other projects like coffee database management and Art gallery.